FSFTN/Website-Contents/about/about.md

 - To work among developers on solutions catering to societal & national requirements.
 - To work towards a policy change favouring free software in all walks of life.

-FSFTN was instrumental in the campaign against Tamil Nadu government's decision to include proprietary software in the free laptops which were to be distributed to students of Tamil Nadu.
-FSFTN also runs a Community Computing Center in Mylapore where the unprivileged students can walk in and learn what they need from the skillful volunteers.
+There are many other communities and GLUGs that stands for Free Software, Commons Utilization, Free Culture, Open Hardware and Open Access.
+These communities come together as a federation which turns out to be the sowing seeds for Free Culture in the future.

+We encourage the use of Free Software for Education, Science, Social aspects.
 The most important support you can give to free software is to use free software on your own computer and advocate within your business or community for others to adopt it.
-Join our mailing-list to hear about ways you can get involved and to post your queries and suggestions.
+Join our mailing-list or our Discussion Forum to hear about ways you can get involved and to post your queries and suggestions.

+We would always love to expand our activities and welcome new members to our organisation to join the mission along with us.

 ## Disclaimer